-If the other party's bank account has a balance of less than $20.00, the bank does not have to comply with the order.
+If the other party's bank account has a balance of less than the minimum balance plus $20.00, the bank does not have to comply with the order.

 If the money in the other party's account does not cover the whole judgment debt, you can apply for another garnishee order.